 The dangers of artificial food colors

-Colour is an important constituent of food.
-When we think of an apple, our mind shows a nice picture of a red apple, grapes are associated with blue or green colour.
-Addition of colour to food gives an attractive and appetizing appearance and also enhances its acceptability.
+Food color is a substance that is added to food or drink to change its color.
+It is an important constituent.
+When we think of an apple, our mind shows a nice picture of red color, grapes are also associated with blue or green color.
+The addition of color to food gives an attractive and appetizing appearance and also enhances its acceptability.

-Ancient people used natural ingredients like saffron and ‘haldi' or turmeric to give a rich orange or yellow color to various foods.
+Ancient people used natural ingredients like saffron and turmeric to give a deep orange or yellow color to various foods.
 Other natural foods such as carrots, grapes, spinach, tomatoes were also used as coloring agents.

 So what are the advantages and the disadvantages of these?
 This is something that you probably have not given a thought to.
-The main and only advantage of the food colour is to make the food look more appetizing.
-When natural colours like turmeric are used, they are some health benefits too.
+The only advantage of the food color is to make the food look more appetizing.

-The disadvantages of using artificial food colouring seem to outweigh the advantages.
+The disadvantages of using artificial food coloring seem to outweigh the advantages.

-Go Natural!!!
-Natural colourants are extracted from natural herbs and plant parts.
-For example kokam, beetroot and safflower form a very large source of natural coloring agents.
-Usage of food colours is not bad, but the right use of the right colour is most important.
+Hence, Go Natural!!!
+Natural colorants are extracted from natural herbs and plant parts.
+For example, kokum, beetroot and safflower form a very large source of natural coloring agents.
+The usage of food colors is not bad, but the right use of the right color is of utmost importance.